 The Ricoh Group aims to reduce its products’ total lifecycle CO2 emissions by 30% from the fiscal 2000 level by 2020, a medium-term environmental impact reduction goal set under sustainable environmental management policy.

 In fiscal 2014, we achieved a 35.8% reduction from the fiscal 2000 level; however, compared to fiscal 2013, this result translated into a slight increase of 1.9%.
-This was primarily attributable to a larger sales volume of laser printers as well as the unfavorable change in the standard rate of carbon dioxide emission in Japan, resulting in a more than 10% increase during the manufacturing phase.
+This was primarily attributable to a larger sales volume of laser printers as well as the unfavorable change in the standard rate of carbon dioxide emission in Japan.
 This increase was more than offset by our reduction efforts, particularly through the development of energy-saving products aimed at lowering emissions during the use phase, which effectively worked to reduce our CO2 emissions growth.
 The fiscal 2014 figure indicates that overall performance was kept below the 2020 medium-term target level.
 (See Graph 1).

 Graph 1.
 Change in Total Lifecycle CO2 emissions

-* The above graph was updated by adding data for fiscal 2014 and making necessary corrections to past data.
+* The above graph was updated by adding data for fiscal 2014 and making necessary corrections to data for fiscal 2013.